How to File For Divorce In The Military

 The military divorces in the United States are guided by special rules and requirements that make them different from civilian divorces.
-The special laws apply to the service members and their spouses when they decide to go through a divorce.
+An attorney with Mansouri Law Offices, Mac Owen, mentions “the special laws apply to the service members and their spouses when they decide to go through a divorce.”
 Below is a discussion on the military divorce laws that affect the US service men and women who are planning to get a divorce.

 Military divorce laws